 What to take with you to the interview

 - Clean resume that matches the one you sent to the employer

 - Portfolio or examples of your work that is pertinent to the position

-- References (Again, make sure they are up to date with correct information)
+- Make sure all references are up to date with correct information